-Inspired by "The Canterbury Tales," as well as the story of Ulrich von Lichtenstein, this is the story of William, a young squire with a gift for jousting.
+Inspired by "The Canterbury Tales," as well as the early life of William Marshall (later First Earl of Pembroke), this is the story of William, a young squire with a gift for jousting.
 After his master dies suddenly, the squire hits the road with his cohorts Roland and Wat.
 On the journey, they stumble across an unknown writer, Chaucer.
 William, lacking a proper pedigree, convinces Chaucer to forge genealogy documents that will pass him off as a knight.
 With his newly-minted history in hand, the young man sets out to prove himself a worthy knight at the country's jousting competition, and finds romance along the way.
 Written by

 In the final joust just before the first run, Adhemar shuts his helmet and you see a close up of his eyes through the slit.
 On the bottom right of the screen in this shot, you can see the top edge of his throat guard armor (and therefore its already attached to his helmet and shoulder).
 In the next shot however, his servant is seen affixing the throat guard to Adhemar.
 See more »

 A story about jousting but this old knight's tale is anything but old because it mixes in satire of today's modern sports-audience age with some funny bits.
 Those include the overly dramatic public address announcer (boy, that's even more so since this film came out), rock music blaring out as the contestants do battle, etc.